Patch News – April 2022

 I intend to use a standard 3s 2200kv motor but am currently running an 1800kv one.
 The extra stiffness comes from the 3 layers of foam on the KF wing and the fact that I left the paper on all the foam board aft of the KF aerofoil.
 I needed to seal the paper otherwise it would have all fallen off the first time it got wet and noticed a cheap spray can of finishing varnish in Lidl which I have used, seems to be OK so far.

 It’s a bit heavy at 700 grams AUW but lift seems to be better than a totally flat board as it is easy to land properly rather than dropping the last few feet as with most other foam boards.
 The art work is painted by hand with acrylic paint from the art shop.
 Battery is 3s 1300 to 2200 with a 30ESC.
+Well done Bob, it looks great and flies as well as it looks.
+At the field some members said the colour scheme reminded them of the Dazzle camouflage sometime known as Razzle Dazzle used on warships mostly in WW1.

 This is the Mersey ferry Snowdrop in Dazzle camouflage.
 It seems odd to use a camouflage ship scheme on an aircraft but it shows up really well in the air.
 So is it a Bobby Dazzler?